keegoid/linux-deploy-scripts/README.md

 ./init.sh
 ```

 I've found MS-DOS style line breaks can creep into files through copying code from websites.
-The errors they cause can be ambiguous, so I make it a habit to run dos2unix each time before running a Linux script.
+The errors they cause can be ambiguous, so I make it a habit to run dos2unix each time before running a [shell script][ss].

 If the init script ran successfully, the project should be cloned to your system.
-You can save a backup copy of your new [SSH key pair][sshkey].
+You can save a backup copy of your [SSH key pair][sshkey].
 I prefer saving it as a secure note in [LastPass][lp].
 Copy the keys from the [Linux console][lc] with `ctrl+shift+c` before clearing the screen:

 ```bash
 cat ~/.ssh/id_rsa.pub